Brunei entry requirements for Iceland passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for the entire time you're in Brunei.
-Airlines check this at check-in — if your passport expires before you leave, you'll be denied boarding.
+Your passport must be valid for at least 6 months beyond your date of entry into Brunei.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required